Yipara logoYipara

 Common Cat Ear Conditions

 Is your cat scratching their ears or shaking their head?
 Ear problems are extremely common in cats, especially ear mites.
 Here are the conditions our AI can flag patterns commonly associated with from a photo.
-Also try our dog ear photo analysis tool or cat vomit photo analysis tool or skin disease photo analysis tool.
+Also try our dog ear photo analysis tool or cat vomit photo analysis tool or skin photo analysis tool.

 Ear Mites in Cats

 Cat ear mites are the single most common ear problem in cats — especially kittens and outdoor cats.
 Ear mites in cats ears produce a distinctive dark, crumbly discharge that looks like coffee grounds.
 Your cat will scratch their ears intensely and shake their head.
 What causes ear mites in cats?
 Direct contact with infected animals.
 What do cat ear mites look like?
 Dark debris, redness, and inflammation inside the ear.
-Cat ear mites treatment involves prescription anti-parasitic drops — and you must treat every pet in the household, as ear mites are extremely contagious.
+Cat ear mites treatment involves prescription drops — and you must treat every pet in the household, as ear mites are extremely contagious.
 What kills ear mites in cats instantly?
-Prescription treatments like selamectin act fast but need 2-3 weeks to fully clear.
+Prescription treatments like vet-prescribed medication act fast but need 2-3 weeks to fully clear.

 Bacterial Ear Infection in Cats

 Cat ear infection symptoms include redness, swelling, yellow or green discharge, and bad odor.
 Your cat may tilt their head, scratch at their ears, and become irritable when the ears are touched.
-Cat ear infection treatment usually requires antibiotic ear drops from your vet.
+Cat ear infection treatment usually requires vet-prescribed medication ear drops from your vet.
 How do you treat a cats ear infection at home?
 You can gently clean the outer ear, but medication is almost always needed.
 Signs of ear infection in cats can be subtle at first — watch for changes in behavior and occasional head shaking.
-Ear infections in cats are less common than ear mites but equally important to treat.
+Ear infections in cats are less common than ear mites but equally important to address.

 Yeast Ear Infection in Cats

 Cat ear yeast infection produces a distinctive brown, waxy discharge with a sweet musty smell.
 Cat yeast infection ear is less common than in dogs but occurs, especially in cats with allergies or weakened immune systems.
 The infection causes intense itching — your cat may scratch until the ear bleeds.
-Yeast infection in cats ears treatment involves antifungal ear drops or ointment.
+Yeast infection in cats ears treatment involves vet-prescribed ear drops or ointment.
 If your cat's ears have brown greasy buildup and a musty odor, upload a photo — our AI can flag patterns to help distinguish yeast from bacterial infections or ear mites.

 Cat Ear Discharge & Smell